kpkaur28/BenShalomLab_M1_NetPyNE_CellReports_2023/README.md

 Make sure to compile the newly generated mod files by running the command:
 `nrnivmodl mod`

-5. Use srun command to run the parallel process:
+5. Use srun command to run the parallel process on 64 processors:
-`srun -k -n 4 nrniv -python -mpi init.py`
+`srun -k -n 64 nrniv -python -mpi init.py`

 6. After done running, deactivate the virtual environment:
 `conda deactivate netpyne`